maxcodl/Website_Categorizer/README.md

    pip install openai requests beautifulsoup4 openpyxl pandas
    ```

-2. Clone the repo
+2. Clone the repository:

    ```bash
    git clone https://github.com/maxcodl/Website_Categorizer.git
    ```

-6. Replace `openai.api_key` with your API key.
+3. Replace `'YOUR_OPENAI_API_KEY'` in the `app.py` script with your actual OpenAI API key.

-7. Add websites to `websites` list.
+4. Add websites to the `websites` list in the `app.py` script.

-8. Run the script:
+5. Run the script:

    ```bash
    python app.py
    ```

-Script processes websites, generates categories, saves data.
+   The script will process websites, generate categories, and save categorized data.

 ## Flask Web App (Optional)

-For a web interface:
+For a more user-friendly interface, you can set up a Flask web application:

 1. Install Flask: